mozilla-services/autopush/docs/http.rst

 Channel Subscription
 ~~~~~~~~~~~~~~~~~~~~

 Acquire a new ChannelID for a given UAID.
+(See :class:`~autopush.web.registration.SubRegistrationHandler`)

 **Call:**